youngsoul0731/FLORA-Bench/README.md

 # Officail code and datasets of paper: GNNs as Predictors of Agentic Workflow Performances

+![Agentic workflow and its computational graph.
+Nodes are agents handling subtasks and edges are the task dependencies.](./figures/coding_workflow.bmp){width=600}
 ## 0. Installation

 To set up the environment, you can use the provided `environment.yml` file to create a conda environment with all the necessary dependencies.
 Run the following command: